Doctors Note Logo

 Calf Pain?
 Why Your Calves Are Aching & Medically Approved Next Steps

-Calf pain is common and often from strains, cramps, or overuse, but it can also signal Achilles tendon issues, nerve-related pain, poor circulation like PAD, or a dangerous blood clot such as DVT.
+Calf pain is common and often caused by strains, cramps, or overuse — but it can also signal Achilles tendon problems, nerve-related pain, poor circulation such as peripheral artery disease (PAD), or a dangerous blood clot like deep vein thrombosis (DVT).

-There are several factors to consider.
-See below for medically approved next steps that can guide safe home care like rest, ice then heat, hydration, and gentle stretching, and for the red flags that mean seek urgent care right away, including one-sided swelling, redness or warmth, severe pain or inability to bear weight, chest pain, sudden shortness of breath, or fever.
+Safe home care often includes rest, ice followed by heat, hydration, and gentle stretching.
+However, seek urgent medical care right away if you notice red flags such as one-sided swelling, redness or warmth, severe pain, inability to bear weight, chest pain, sudden shortness of breath, or fever.

 answer background